What can I read?

 How much/when should I read?

 As a general rule, I do not assign daily homework.
 I expect you to work hard and complete your work during class time.
 In return, I ask that you commit to doing your independent reading and completing your book talks and reviews at home.
-I will give you 10 minutes of SSR at the beginning of class at least 3x a week.
-I also ask that you read for at least 20 minutes every school night.
-Between at-home reading and in-class reading, that's a minimum of 130 minutes of reading a week (just over 2 hours).
+I will give you 10 minutes of SSR at the beginning of class 2-3x a week.
+I also ask that you read for at least 20 minutes every school night (5x a week).
+You might also choose to read during Plus period, depending on what your Plus teacher has planned.
+The required at-home reading and in-class reading comes to about of 120 minutes of reading a week (2 hours).